mastodon/documentation/content/en/admin/install.md

 systemctl reload nginx
 ```

-At this point you should be able to visit your domain in the browser and see the elephant hitting the computer screen error page.
+At this point, you should be able to visit your domain in the browser and see the elephant hitting the computer screen error page.
 This is because we haven’t started the Mastodon process yet.

 ### Setting up systemd services {#setting-up-systemd-services}